-Note: Django's bulk_create does not update the created object primary key as explained in their docs.
+Disclaimer: Django's bulk_create does not updates the created object primary key as explained in their docs.
 Because of that, there's no way for model-bakery to avoid calling save method for all the foreign keys.
-But this behavior can depends on which Django version and database backend you're using.

 So, for example, if you're trying to create 20 instances of a model with a foreign key using bulk_create this will result in 21 queries (20 for each foreign key object and one to bulk create your 20 instances).